 Once you have the onions sauteed and the brats seared, it’s time to get everything in the slow cooker to combine all the flavors.
 On top of the onions, add the brats, root beer, cornstarch, dijon mustard, ketchup, apple cider vinegar, brown sugar, garlic powder, salt, pepper, and hot sauce.
 Stir everything to combine, cover the slow cooker, and cook on low for 6-7 hours.
 The internal temperature of brats should be 160°F when fully cooked.

-When you are ready to serve, use a kitchen tongs to pull out the brats and then strain out the onions.
-Top the brat with the marinated onions, ketchup, and mustard.
+When you are ready to serve, use kitchen tongs to pull out the brats and then strain out the onions.
+Top the brat with marinated onions, ketchup, and mustard.
 There are entire camps of people who will gasp at that last statement.
 Yes, we put ketchup on our brats.
 Evidently mustard is the only acceptable choice, but we like it this way.
 Judge away!